Simcookies/gitio/_posts/2017-10-18-using-basictex-on-osx-terminal.md

     TLU to install `kastrup` and `tex-gyre`

-6. When transfer dvi to pdf with dvipdfmx, it said: Could not locate a virtual/physical font for TFM "rml".: Find file of /usr/local/texlive/2017basic/texmf-config/dvipdfmx/dvipdfmx.cfg, and uncomment "cid-x.map".
+6. When transfer dvi to pdf with dvipdfmx, it said: Could not locate a virtual/physical font for TFM "rml" (or "gbm" here).: Find file of /usr/local/texlive/2017basic/texmf-config/dvipdfmx/dvipdfmx.cfg, and uncomment "cid-x.map".
 After that, make `sudo mktexlsr`.
 7. dvipdfmx can load cid-x.map, but it said: dvipdfmx:fatal: Could not find encoding file "H". : Tex Live Utility installed "adobemapping".